virteal/l8/README.md

 ```
   l8.begin              -- enter new L8 scope
     .step( block )      -- queue a new step on the path to task's completion
-    .fork( block )      -- queue a new step on a new parallel path
+    .fork( block )      -- queue a new step on a new parallel sub-task
+    .spawn( blk [, q] ) -- like fork() but next step does not wait for subtask
-    .call( block )      -- like fork() but waits until other path completes
+    .call( block )      -- like fork() but waits until other task completes
     .walk( block )      -- walk a step on its path, at most once per step
     .next               -- alias for walk() -- ie no block parameter
     .loop               -- enter a non blocking loop, made of iterative steps
     .each               -- enter next iteration step in a non blocking loop
     .repeat( block )    -- queue a blocking loop step
-    ._continue          -- like "continue", for blocking loops
+    ._continue          -- like "continue", for blocking loop steps
     ._break             -- "break" for blocking loops and forked steps
     ._return( [val] )   -- like "return" in normal flow
-    .raise( error )     -- raise an error in task
+    .raise( error )     -- raise an error in a task
-    .spawn( blk [, q] ) -- start a new sub task, maybe paused
     .then( ... )        -- Promise/A protocol, tasks are promises
+    .progress( block )  -- block to run when some task is done or step walked
     .success( block )   -- block to run when task is done without error
     .error( block )     -- block to run when task is done but with error
-    .progress( block )  -- block to run when some task is done or step walked
     .final( block )     -- block to run when task is all done
     .l8                 -- return global L8 object
     .task               -- return current task